zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 -   Learn now to load data from Object Storage using the DBMS_CLOUD APIs executed from SQL

-### Pre-requisites
+### Prerequisites

 This lab requires you to have access to an autonomous database instance (either ADW or ATP).

 The MOVIESTREAM user must have been set up.
-If the user is not set up, please complete Lab 4 in this series (Create a Database User) before proceeding.
+If the user is not set up, please complete Lab 3 in this series (Create a Database User) before proceeding.

 ## **Step 1**: Configure the Object Storage Connections